akshatc/WP-Remote-WordPress-Plugin/readme.txt

 === The WP Remote WordPress Plugin ===
-Contributors: humanmade, willmot, joehoyle, danielbachhuber, mattheu, pauldewouters, cuvelier, tcrsavage
+Contributors: jeramynirodha, humanmade, willmot, joehoyle, danielbachhuber, mattheu, pauldewouters, cuvelier, tcrsavage
 Tags: wpremote, remote administration, multiple wordpress Requires at least: 3.0
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: 2.7.7
+Stable tag: 2.7.8

 WP Remote is a free web app that enables you to easily manage all of your WordPress powered sites from one place.